 Christopher N. Kaufmann, PhD, MHS, is Assistant Professor in the Division of Geriatrics and Gerontology within the Department of Medicine.
 He is a public mental health researcher with research interests at the intersection of aging, sleep, and health services research.
 His research focuses on two main topics: a) examining the role of sleep quality on aging trajectories (in the physical, cognitive, and mental health domains), and b) characterizing trends in use and delivery of treatments for sleep disorders and determining how these trends may modify future aging trajectories.
 Prior to his current role, he received his PhD from the Department of Mental Health at the Johns Hopkins Bloomberg School of Public Health, and later completed a postdoctoral fellowship funded by the T32 Research Fellowship in Geriatric Mental Health at the Stein Institute for Research on Aging here at UCSD.
 Dr. Kaufmann received his undergraduate degree from the University of Southern California where he majored in communication.

-Maile Karris, MD, is an Associate Clinical Professor in the Division of Geriatrics and Gerontology.
+Maile Karris, MD, is an Associate Clinical Professor in the Division of Geriatrics and Gerontology in addition to the Division of Infectious Diseases adn Global Public Health.
 She is a clinical translational researcher who is trained and published in the impact of antiretroviral therapy regimens on HIV associated T lymphocyte immunology and the association of HIV associated inflammation on clinical outcomes.
 Her interest in inflammation and its impact of clinical outcomes and her steadily aging clinical practice of people living with HIV has lead her to research questions focused on older adults living with HIV (OALWH).
 Current projects include characterization of the syndemics of aging with HIV, exploring the impact of polypharmacy in OALWH on geriatric conditions, and evaluation of HIV provider opinions on caring for OALWH.
 She is also collaborating with Dr. Robert Owens on a proposal to characterize the endotypes and phenotypes of obstructive sleep apnea in people living with HIV, and Dr. Peter Mazonson to develop an online support for OALWH community (Aging with Dignity, Health, Optimism and Community or ADHOC).

 In addition, the Division of Geriatrics is fortunate to have multiple collaborations with researchers at UC San Diego conducting aging-related studies and projects.
 Some of our collaborators include: